yashilvora19/accident_severity_prediction/README.md

 ### Preprocessing Steps
 We already began preprocessing the data by one hot encoding most of the categorical data (`Road_Surface_Conditions`, `Road_Type`, `Urban_or_Rural_Area`, `Vehicle_Type`), and for `Light_Conditions`, we chose to make it ordinal and encode it from 0 for Dark, and 3 for Daylight.
 We selected MultiBinarizer to do multiple one-hot encoding for each row for the `Weather Conditions` as there were multiple categories that were satistified.
 Then we chose to normalize the `Latitude` and `Longitude` to make it a more contained value.
 We left the `Number_of_Casualties` and `Number_of_Vehicles` as is, as the values were just integers and seemed to have no large outliers.

+#### Milestone 3

+Our work for milestone 3 can be found in the notebook `Milestone 3.ipynb` in this repository.
+Since a link to this was needed as asked in the submission, here is the link to this [notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Milestone%203.ipynb).

 #### Standardizing
 We finished up standardizing our data this week.
 We chose to use standardization as our preprocessing technique due to the following reasons:
 1. Our data didn't follow a normal distribution, hence standardizing it was imperative in order to get accurate results.